Minister: Leah LaPlante

 In 2011, the provincial government implemented moose harvesting closures in the Duck Mountain and Porcupine Mountains (i.e., GHAs 13, 13A, 18, 18A, 18B, and 18C) without meaningful or adequate consultation with the Red River Métis.
 The MMF, in response to conservation concerns highlighted by the Red River Métis, initiated a voluntary closure of moose harvesting in the above-noted GHAs as an exercise of stewardship and self-government rights.
 The Red River Métis have not been meaningfully consulted or engaged regarding moose management decisions, including ongoing conservation closures or any proposed changes since the closures were put in place.

 In October 2020, and again in 2021, using a conservation-minded approach, the MMF announced the reopening of GHAs 13 and 13A - Porcupine Mountains - and GHAs 18, 18A, 18B, and 18C - Duck Mountain - for the harvest of bull moose (i.e., no cows, calves, or yearlings) on a limited basis for Red River Métis Harvesters through the MMF's Moose Conservation Harvesting Initiative.
 The Moose Conservation Harvesting Initiative consisted of Conservation Moose Tags, Captains of the Hunt, and Conservation Moose Harvesting Parties.
 A live draw took place with one Conservation Moose Tag being issued to each successfully drawn Captain of the Hunt on behalf of all Red River Métis Harvesters of their Conservation Moose Harvesting Party.
-Each Conservation Moose Tag was GHA-specifi c, with a total of 16 tags being issued for Duck Mountain and 10 tags for the Porcupine Mountains.
+Each Conservation Moose Tag was GHA- specific c, with a total of 16 tags being issued for Duck Mountain and 10 tags for the Porcupine Mountains.

 Caribou

 The MMF has taken part in the National Boreal Caribou Knowledge Consortium (NBCKC) since its beginnings in 2018.
 The NBCKC brings together a number of participants with knowledge relating to and experience working with boreal caribou, including federal and provincial governments, academic institutions, industry, non-governmental organizations, and Indigenous governments and representatives.
 The NBCKC has developed working groups in which the MMF has been actively involved, including the Indigenous Knowledge Circle, the Monitoring Working Group, the Habitat Restoration Working Group, and the Chronic Wasting Disease Knowledge Network.
 The NBCKC provided the opportunity to learn about caribou conservation projects across the country, to explore partnerships, and ensure that the voices, concerns, and views of Red River Métis Citizens and Harvesters are included in caribou conservation work.
 The MMF has determined through yearly Caribou Workshops in northern Manitoba that there is a concern for diminishing caribou populations across the province as well as a need for support for immediate conservation efforts to ensure species survival.
 In the winter of 2020, in response to these concerns, the MMF began work on Project Caribou, a caribou monitoring and research project using motion-activated monitoring cameras installed throughout critical caribou wintering habitat in northern Manitoba.
 The MMF has continued work on the project and is planning to add cameras throughout the wintering habitat over the next three years.
-The MMF also plans to continue working with the NBCKC to ensure that the Red River Métis are well represented.

 Parks Canada